liberation-data/drivine/README.md

 ## Even Quicker Start

-Clone the [start template](https://github.com/liberation-data/drivine-inspiration) and start hacking.
+Clone the [starter template](https://github.com/liberation-data/drivine-inspiration) and start hacking.
 This module contains a basic starter app, well as (coming soon) a number a graph database koans, adapted for Drivine, so you can
 get rolling as quickly as possible.